pingcap/tidb-operator/deploy/gcp/README.md

 > *Note*: GKE node pools are managed instance groups, so a node deleted by `gcloud compute instances delete` will be automatically recreated and added back to the cluster.

-Suppose you need to delete a node from the monitor pool, and you can do:
+Suppose that you need to delete a node from the monitor pool.
+You can first do:

 ```bash
 gcloud compute instance-groups managed list | grep monitor